Oxsomi/core3/docs/graphics_api.md

 ### Properties

-- readonly instance; owning instance.
+- instance; owning instance.
-- readonly info; physical device.
+- info; physical device.
-- readonly submitId; counter of how many times submit was called (can be used as frame id).
+- submitId; counter of how many times submit was called (can be used as frame id).
-- readonly lastSubmit, firstSubmit; used to track when a submit was called.
+- lastSubmit, firstSubmit; used to track when a submit was called.
-- readonly pendingResources, resourcesInFlight; used to track if resources are dirty, in flight (in use on the GPU) and if they need updates in the next submit.
+- pendingResources, resourcesInFlight; used to track if resources are dirty, in flight (in use on the GPU) and if they need updates in the next submit.
-- readonly allocator; used to allocate memory.
+- allocator; used to allocate memory.
-- readonly lock; TODO
+- lock; used to ensure flushes aren't done while a commit is busy for example.
-- readonly staging, stagingAllocations; staging allocations are used if the resources that are being updated are already in flight, if the resource is a tiled texture (non linear texture) or if the device doesn't support ReBAR/shared memory (and so the GPU memory isn't accessible).
+- staging, stagingAllocations; staging allocations are used if the resources that are being updated are already in flight, if the resource is a tiled texture (non linear texture) or if the device doesn't support ReBAR/shared memory (and so the GPU memory isn't accessible).
-- readonly frameData; current frame data for this frame.
+- frameData; current frame data for this frame.
-- private readonly currentLocks; which resources are currently locked while submitCommands is active.
+- currentLocks; which resources are currently locked while submitCommands is active.
-- private readonly pendingBytes, flushThreshold; how many bytes of copy data are pending.
+- pendingBytes, flushThreshold; how many bytes of copy data are pending.
 The higher this is the bigger the chance of a flush happening.
 This is when there's so much data pending that the submitCommands will split the record in multiple submits.
 The reason it does this is because too much data can result in the operation taking too long and the GPU will cause a device lost error.
 Another reason is because these copies might make temporary staging resources which take up VRAM.
 Surpassing too many copies at once can result in out of memory errors or the device paging the memory to disk (resulting in too slow operations, which might cause a device lost). flushThreshold can be set to control when this happens; though it is set to a default value of < 4 GIBI (20% of cpuHeapSize when on shared memory otherwise 20% of gpuHeapSize + 10% of cpuHeapSize < 33% gpuHeapSize).
 For example on a system with an RTX 4090 (24GiB) and 128GiB of RAM (64 shared) the formula turns into 24GiB / 5 + 64GiB / 10 = 4.8 + 6.4 = 11.2GiB < 8GiB (24GiB/3) < 4 GiB (so limited to 4GiB).
 For more normal systems it is expected that flushThreshold is <4GiB.

 ### Functions

 - ```c
-  Error submitCommands(List<CommandListRef*> commandLists, List<SwapchainRef*> swapchains, Buffer runtimeData);
+  Error submitCommands(ListCommandListRef commandLists, ListSwapchainRef swapchains, Buffer runtimeData);
   ```

   - Submits commands to the device and readies the swapchains to present if available.
 If the device doesn't have any swapchains, it can be used to just submit commands.
 This is useful for multi GPU rendering as well.

 - There's a limit of 16 swapchains per device.

   - Runtime data is accessible from a CBuffer to all shaders and can be used for simple data such as resource handles.
 This buffer has a limit of 368 bytes.